sarahstrong314/MCR3U/1 - Quadratic Functions/6 - Families of Quadratic Functions.md

 For example, the family of quadratic functions with the roots $(0, 1)$ and $(0, -2)$ can be represented with the equation $y = a(x - 1)(x + 2)$, where $a$ is a constant.
 The family of quadratic functions with the vertex $(1, 2)$ can be represented with the equation $y = a(x - 1)^2 + 1$.

+Investigation: Determine the transformational relationship among the family of quadratic functions that have the same zeros

+Determine the equation of the family of quadratics that have the following roots, then determine which member goes through the point $(2, 5)$

+1. $x = 1 \pm \sqrt{5}$.

+2. $x = \frac{3 \pm 2}{2}$

 To represent a family of quadratic functions with a single equation, we need to have a symbol (often the letter $a$) represent a constant.
-Although the symbol varies, it is considered to be constant rather than a variable since it represents a constant in each individual quadratic function in the family
+Although the symbol varies, it is considered to be constant rather than a variable since it represents a constant in each individual quadratic function in the family.

 For each of the following families of quadratic functions, graph the functions for which $a = 2$, 0, and -2.
 Describe what the family members share in common.